timbeiko/solidity-marketplace/README.md

 ## Project Requirements

+The project requirements are described below.
-To see how to test the project for the given requirements, see `user_stories.md`
+To see how to test the project for the required functionality, see `user_stories.md`

-## Full Requirements Document

-Additional information about the project can be found [here](https://docs.google.com/document/d/12dsvTYtXdjecSX089rx9jO71_CTVfsseVu3ZUumHX2E/edit).

 ***